jorgeparis/icecast-client/README.md

 # icecast-client
-This is a web client to connect with Icecast Server
+This is a web client to connect with Icecast Server with Python